Using the correct guitar finger positions for notes and chords is basic to successful playing. It's a good idea to spend

 There are several fingering mistakes in this diagram.

 My finger is on the wrong angle, causing me to touch the neighboring strings.
-Touching the other strings stops them from playing.
+Touching the other strings stops them from playing, and, gives them a dull thumpy sound.

-Also, my finger is touching the fret, which causes the note to thud and buzz.
+Also, my finger is touching the fret, which causes the note to thud and buzz without actually hitting the right pitch.

 Play an "E" on the D string at (behind) the second fret.
 Keep your finger as close to the fret as you can without touching it.
 Be sure to only use your fingertip.